elegantalchemist/dekatron-speed/hardware/readme.md

 Option 1: Buy a dekatron-driving arduino shield (eBay)

 Option 2: Roll your own breadboard with discrete materials to generate the 450V and input signals needed - a simple 12V to 450V HV supply is cheap on eBay and.
-Honestly not as hard as it sounds - Sprite did it here and the main page readme has several examples of how this can be done with really cheap off the shelf components.
+Honestly not as hard as it sounds - see the main page readme has several examples of how this can be done with really cheap off the shelf components - some basic resistors, transistors and capacitors would have you working on a breadboard pretty fast.

 Option 3: Have your own PCB Arduino shield fabricated (what I did)